truelockmc/video-downloader/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Made by [me](https://github.com/truelockmc) : )

-## Acknowledgments

-- [yt-dlp](https://github.com/yt-dlp/yt-dlp) for its powerful video downloading capabilities.
-- The PyQt5 community for providing excellent tools to build the GUI.